markokocic/rn-native-base-example-todo/Readme.md

 # Credits

-Heavy lifting is done using the excelent `rn-shadow-steroid` library.
+Heavy lifting is done using the excellent `rn-shadow-steroid` library.
 Take a look at it for more documentation.